Skip to content

 If you're looking for a versatile, all-in-one solution, Flitz Metal Polish is a fantastic choice.
 It's a non-abrasive paste that cleans, polishes, and protects in a single step.
 What I love about Flitz is that it’s strong enough to remove tarnish, rust, and water stains but gentle enough that it won’t scratch your aluminum.
 It also leaves behind a thin, protective wax coating that helps shield your wheels from future damage.
 Pairing it with the Flitz Buff Ball, which attaches to any standard drill, makes the application process much faster and ensures you get an even, consistent shine across the entire wheel surface.

-Mothers Mag & Aluminum Polish and PowerBall
+Mothers Mag & Aluminum Polish: The Fan Favorite

 You’ve probably seen this little red can in just about every auto parts store, and for good reason.
 Mothers Mag & Aluminum Polish is a legendary product specifically designed to bring dull aluminum and magnesium back to life.
 It’s a thick paste that works wonders on neglected wheels, easily cutting through oxidation to reveal the brilliant metal underneath.
 For truck wheels with large, flat surfaces, using this polish with the Mothers PowerBall attachment is a game-changer.
 It helps you cover more ground quickly and applies steady pressure for a more uniform, professional-looking finish.